britram/rains-prototype/draft-trammell-rains-protocol.md

 Instead of using a custom binary framing as DNS, RAINS uses Concise Binary Object Representation {{!RFC7049}}, partially in an effort to make implementations easier to verify and less likely to contain potentially dangerous parser bugs {{PARSER-BUGS}}.
 As with DNS, CBOR messages can be carried atop any number of substrate protocols.
-RAINS is presently defined to use TLS over persistent TCP connections (see {{protocol-def}}).
+RAINS is presently defined to use TLS over persistent TCP connections (see {{protocol}}) as well as over UDP.

 ## About This Document